 Insane.
 And it wasn’t just AutoNation.

-Abercrombie & Fitch on May 28, 2019 was another great example of an Overnight Trade.
+Abercrombie & Fitch on May 28, 2019, was another great example of an Overnight Trade.

 I know, some brick-and-mortar teen retailer.
 Yawn, right?

 Not so boring when you could have made one trade just before the closing bell, gone to sleep, and woken up 121% richer at the opening bell.